oomlout/oomlout_oomp_builder/navigation/electronic/ic/mlf_32/mcu/atmega328/microchip/atmega328p_mu/part/readme.md

-# Electronic Ic Mlf 32 Mcu Atmega328 Microchip Atmega328P Mu
+# Electronic IC Mlf 32 MCU Atmega328 Microchip Atmega328P Mu

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base